naccdata/nacc-attribute-deriver/docs/operations.md

 }
 ```

-All operations support dated values, but some explicitly require it, and some list-based operations may not allow mixing of dated and non-dated values.
+All operations support dated values, but some explicitly require it.
 For all operations, None values are ignored (e.g. operation is not executed and the destination value is not updated).